fayena/PILN/README.md

 ## Code Info
 This is a mesh of code from both git@github.com:pvarney/PiLN.git and git@github.com:BlakeCLewis/PILN.git

 It will work for smaller kilns.
 My largest one is 27amps.
-Theoretically it would work with a larger kiln.
+Theoretically it would work with a kiln up to about 84 amps (two 60 amp relays with 30% allowance).
 However, I have not tried it and will not be trying it anytime soon.
+If you decide to try a larger kiln, make sure all your wires are rated for the amperage you will be pulling.
 Again electricity can cause injuries and death and can also start fires if done wrong.
 Use your own judgement!

 Changes I made to code include: